MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/driversecurity/driver-security-checklist.md

 The Device Fundamentals Penetration tests perform various forms of input attacks, which are a critical component of security testing.
 Attack and Penetration testing can help identify vulnerabilities in software interfaces.
 For more information, see [Penetration Tests (Device Fundamentals)](https://docs.microsoft.com/windows-hardware/drivers/devtest/penetration-tests--device-fundamentals-).

-Use the [Device Guard - Compliance Test](https://docs.microsoft.com/windows-hardware/test/hlk/testref/10c242b6-49f6-491d-876c-c39b22b36abc), along with the other tools described in this article, to confirm that your driver is Device Guard compatible.
+Use the [Device Guard - Compliance Test](https://docs.microsoft.com/windows-hardware/test/hlk/testref/10c242b6-49f6-491d-876c-c39b22b36abc), along with the other tools described in this article, to confirm that your driver is HVCI compatible.

 **Custom and domain-specific test tools**